Period Accuracy is available for both OTV and single- and multiseries time series projects.

 * You can change the reported metric using the Leaderboard dropdown:

-When you click Plot over time, the histogram shows a point for each observation in the selected period, visualizing actual and predicted values.
+When you click Visualize, the histogram shows a point for each observation in the selected period, visualizing actual and predicted values.
 This helps to understand how the model performs on each row of the period of interest.
+Hover on a bin for specific values of member points.

 - Only the first 1000 series are computed.

-- Maximum period file size is 5MB.
-An unlimited number of files are allowed.
+- Maximum period definition file size is 5MB.
+An unlimited number of period files are allowed.

 - Insight export is not supported.